gibbok/react-color-picker-palette/README.md

 ---

-### Customization
+### Styles and customization

-You can customize the defaults layout for the entire componenet using CSS.
+ColorPickerPalette comes with two elegant light and dark theme, but you can build your own theme for the entire componenet using CSS.
-The default style is visible at XXX.
-Example of customitization are visible in StoryBook.
+The default themes and examples of customitization are visible in StoryBook.